Doctor insights on:

 What do you mean by carboniferous?
 As far as google and I know, carboniferous refers to a time period in the Paleozoic Era!
 I doubt that this is what you mean to ask about.

 Please ask again and explain what you mean, if it is a supplement, check the spelling. ...Read more

 - Antineoplastic immunotherapy

-- Chances of hiv with one encounter
+- Chances of contracting hiv from one encounter

-- Risk of hiv from one encounter
+- Chance of getting hiv from one encounter

 - Can yeast infection of a women cause a rash on men in sexual encounters?